anicolaspp/akka-persistence-maprdb/README.md

 ## Journal Tests

 All tests for the journal passed.
-However, since we don't have a MapR Cluster in Travis we are going to ignore the the test.
+However, since we don't have a MapR Cluster in Travis we are going to ignore the test.
 One can run the test locally against a configured MapR Cluster

 ### Tests Output